martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/error-handlers.md

 * when **a suspicious operation is detected**, it will return a default Bad Request (400) response
 * when **an action is forbidden**, it will return a default Forbidden (403) response

-Note that you don't need to manually deal or interact with these default error handlers: they are automatically used by the Marten server when the above error conditions are met.
+Note that you don't need to manually interact with these default error handlers: they are automatically used by the Marten server when the above error conditions are met.

 ### Page Not Found (404)